dtjohnso/dtjohnso.github.com/source/_posts/2014-09-26-book-review-turning-points-by-mark-noll.markdown

 * It provides "an opportunity to highlight, to linger over specific moments so as to display the humanity, the complexity, and the uncertainties that constitute the actual history of the church, but that are so often obscured in trying to recount the sweep of centuries."
 * It provides "an opportunity to interpret, to state more specifically why certain events, actions, or incidents may have marked an important fork in the road or signaled a new stage in the outworking of Christian history."
 (2)

-The turning points Noll chose can be seen in the table of contents.
-[N.B.: The numbers in parentheses for each chapter are dates, not page numbers.]
+The turning points Noll chose can be seen in the table of contents, seen below. *[N.B.: The numbers in parentheses for each chapter are dates, not page numbers.]*

-*Contents*
+---

 Introduction: The Idea of Turning Points and Reasons for Studying the History of Christianity